bswck/runtime_generics/README.md

 to generic classes before instantiation.

 The library does three things:
-* makes it possible to retrieve the type arguments passed to the generic class at runtime before the class was instantiated;
+- makes it possible to retrieve the type arguments passed to the generic class at runtime before the class was instantiated;
-* supports basic instance/subclass checking of runtime generic classes;
+- supports basic instance/subclass checking of runtime generic classes;
-* given a parametrized generic class (generic alias), it makes every class method use generic alias `cls` instead of the origin class.
+- given a parametrized generic class (generic alias), it makes every class method use generic alias `cls` instead of the origin class.

-# Simple example
+# A simple example
 3.12+ ([PEP 695](https://peps.python.org/pep-0695) syntax):
 ```python
 from runtime_generics import get_type_arguments, runtime_generic